kubernetes/website/content/en/docs/concepts/services-networking/service.md

 ## Motivation

 Kubernetes {{< glossary_tooltip term_id="pod" text="Pods" >}} are mortal.
 They are born and when they die, they are not resurrected.
 If you use a {{< glossary_tooltip term_id="deployment" >}} to run your app,
-it can create and destroy Pods dynamically (e.g. when scaling out or in).
+it can create and destroy Pods dynamically.

-Each Pod gets its own IP address, however the set of Pods for a Deployment running in one moment in time could be different from the set of Pods running that application a moment later.
+Each Pod gets its own IP address, however in a Deployment, the set of Pods running in one moment in time could be different from the set of Pods running that application a moment later.

-This leads to a problem: if some set of Pods (call them “backends”) provides functionality to other Pods (call them “frontends”) inside your cluster, how do those frontends find out and keep track of which IP address to connect to, so that the frontend can use the backend part of the workload?
+This leads to a problem: if some set of Pods (call them “backends”) provides functionality to other Pods (call them “frontends”) inside your cluster, how do the frontends find out and keep track of which IP address to connect to, so that the frontend can use the backend part of the workload?

 Enter _Services_.